threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### What is the Threefold Portal link?
+### What is the Threefold Dashboard link?

-To go on the Threefold Portal, use this link [https://dashboard.grid.tf//](https://dashboard.grid.tf//).
+To go on the Threefold Dashboard, use this link [https://dashboard.grid.tf//](https://dashboard.grid.tf//).
 ***

-### To access the TF Portal, I need to use the Polkadot Extension.
+### To access the TF Dashboard, I need to use the Polkadot Extension.
 What is the link?

 The link to the Polkadot Extension is the following: [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).